Mapple: A Domain-Specific Language for Mapping Distributed Programs: A Core Challenge: Mapping Task Spaces to Processor Spaces

 Existing task-based systems support mapper development through one of three design styles, as illustrated in \Cref{fig:threedesigns}.
 The \emph{enumeration-based} interface~\cite{ampi} allows users to explicitly specify how each tile of the distributed array is mapped to a processor.
 While this interface is expressive, it lacks generality: enumeration-based mappers are hard-coded to a specific size of inputs or machines.

 In contrast, \emph{keyword-based} designs~\cite{keyword} provide a higher-level abstraction by letting users choose from a predefined set of standard distributions (e.g., \CodeIn{BlockDist} for block distribution).
 However, this approach sacrifices flexibility—the fixed keyword-based options cannot express non-standard mapping strategies.
-For example, none of the distributions used in matrix-multiplication algorithms in \Cref{sec:result:locreduction} can be represented using keyword-based interfaces.
+For example, none of the distributions used in the matrix-multiplication algorithms in \Cref{sec:result:locreduction} can be represented using keyword-based interfaces.

-The \emph{programmatic} approach provides users with a low-level programming interface composed of classes and functions that must be implemented to control mapping behavior.
-While this design offers flexibility, it exposes significant system detail and complexity.
+The \emph{programmatic} approach defines an interface of classes and methods that must be implemented to control mapping behavior.
+While this design offers flexibility, existing programmatic interfaces expose significant system detail and complexity.
 For instance, defining a new mapping in Chapel requires implementing 19 functions based on 33 pages of documentation~\cite{chamberlain2010user,chamberlain2011authoring}, and Legion's programmatic interface directly exposes the runtime's internal abstractions, accompanied by 19 pages of documentation~\cite{bauer2012legion}.
-In our experience, only users with deep expertise in the underlying runtime system are able to successfully develop mappers using such interfaces.
+In our experience, only users with substantial expertise in the underlying runtime system are able to successfully develop mappers using such interfaces.